Food on the Everest Base Camp Trek

 - Sandwiches: Cheese/egg/ tomato/ tuna sandwich.

-- Spaghetti: There are many other options on the menu, but these are the most popular ones.
+- Spaghetti: The menu has many other options, but these are the most popular ones.

 - Burger: Everest burger is also a good choice for the trek.